Michaelolusanya/pam-budget-service/README.md

 ## Swagger

 Swagger includes automated documentation of the restful APIs expressed using json.
 It displays all the endpoints in a project and generates test-cases for those.
-To be able to test the endpoints, firstly an authorization is needed through OAuth2.
+To be able to test the endpoints, an authorization is needed through OAuth2.
 After that all endpoints can be tested out.
 <br>
-The site displays which environment that the project are currently running on under the title "Environment:".
+The site displays which environment that the project is currently running on under the title "Environment:".
 <br>
 When the budget-Service application is running:
 * To access the site for the Local environment, swagger can be found with this url `http://localhost:23154/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/`